 Even if your pet vomits, don't assume all of the nicotine it may have ingested has been purged.
 A veterinarian should check your pet's heart rate, blood pressure, and brain activity.
 The doctor may even decide to give IV fluids after your pet vomits or give medications if your pet experiences side effects from the nicotine like seizures or elevated blood pressure.

-Signs or Symptoms
+Signs or Symptoms of Nicotine Poisoning

-What Is a Toxic Dose?
+What Is a Toxic Dose of Nicotine?

-Since the type of nicotine and the size of the animal can vary greatly, it makes it difficult to have a "one size fits all" answer.
-"A 40-pound dog would get very sick after eating one cigarette but would need 11 cigarettes to die from nicotine poisoning.
+Since the type of nicotine and the size of the animal can vary greatly, it makes it difficult to have a "one-size-fits-all" answer.
+A 40-pound dog would get very sick after eating one cigarette but would need something like 11 cigarettes to die from nicotine poisoning.
 However, there's no "safe" amount of nicotine for any animal.

 What Is the Treatment for Nicotine Toxicity?

-Problem With E-Cigarettes
+Problems With E-Cigarettes